codepath/android_guides/Creating-and-Using-Fragments.md

 ### Looking Up a Fragment Instance

-Often when working with fragment, we need to lookup or find a fragment instance within a layout file.
-There are a few methods for looking up a fragment:
+Often we need to lookup or find a fragment instance within an activity layout file.
+There are a few methods for looking up an existing fragment instance:

  1. **ID** - Lookup a fragment by calling `findFragmentById` on the `FragmentManager`
  2. **Tag** - Lookup a fragment by calling `findFragmentByTag` on the `FragmentManager`
  3. **Pager** - Lookup a fragment by calling `getRegisteredFragment` on a `PagerAdapter`

+Each method is outlined in more detail below.

 #### Finding Fragment By ID